gregmsanderson/fly-live-beats/docs/7-aws-which-compute-service.md

 Arguably that would be the newest compute service [App Runner](https://aws.amazon.com/apprunner/).
 Like Fly.io, it provides automated deployments, load-balancing, auto-scaling, logs, custom domains and certificate management.
 Its usage model is also similar, billing on vCPU and memory.

 We also considered [Lightsail](https://aws.amazon.com/lightsail/).
-You can also deploy a container with load-balacning, auto-scaling, logs and certificate management.
+You can also deploy a container with load-balancing, auto-scaling, logs and certificate management.
 It also integrates with the AWS CDN, Cloudfront.
 So you can deliver static files faster and with lower latency.

 App Runner and Lightsail have slightly different billing models.